Sunday, 25 June 2023

 Writing B”H on Letters

-Questions: One of our teachers encourages us to write B”H on the top of our work, while another teacher told us that we should avoid doing so.
-Which is right?
+Questions: One of our teachers encourages us to write ב"ה at the top of our work, while another has advised against it.
+Which approach is correct?

 Answer: The Gemara (Rosh Hashana 18b) relates that the Yevanim decreed that the Jewish people must not mention Hashem’s Name.
-The Chashmonaim ruled that every letter they wrote should contain Hashem’s Name.
-Nonetheless, the sages revoked this rule, fearing that these letters would end up being discarded.
-Thus, the Rema (YD 276:13) writes that one must be careful not to write sheimos in letters.
+In response, the Chashmonaim instituted that every letter should include Hashem’s Name.
+However, Chazal later annulled this practice, fearing that such letters might ultimately be discarded.
+As a result, the Rema (YD 276:13) rules that one must take care not to write sheimos in letters.

-R’ Ovadia Yosef (Yechave Daas 3:78) quotes the Chida who writes that one may write abbreviations even if they refer to Hashem.
-While the Rogatchover Gaon (Tzafnas Paneach 196) disagrees, R’ Ovadia writes that writing ב"ה on the top of letters is an ancient minhag and is permissible.
+R’ Ovadia Yosef (Yechave Daas 3:78) quotes the Chida, who permits writing abbreviations even if they allude to Hashem’s Name.
+Although the Rogatchover Gaon (Tzafnas Paneach 196) disagrees, R’ Ovadia maintains that writing ב"ה at the top of letters is a longstanding minhag and is permissible.

-However, R’ Moshe Feinstein (Igros Moshe YD 2:138) writes that while he is not concerned about the letters being destroyed, it is not necessarily appropriate to write ב"ה on a secular letter.
-R’ Moshe Sternbuch (Teshuvos Vehanahagos 1:640) adds that the Vilna Gaon did not write this on his letters.
-Nonetheless, they write that those that do want to write something, should rather write בס"ד, standing for bisyata dishmaya, with help from heaven (see Aruch Hashulchan YD 276:28).
+R’ Moshe Feinstein (Igros Moshe YD 2:138) writes that while he is not overly concerned about the destruction of such letters, it may not be appropriate to write ב"ה on secular correspondence.
+R’ Moshe Sternbuch (Teshuvos Vehanhagos 1:640) adds that the Vilna Gaon did not include it in his letters either.
+Nevertheless, both suggest that those who wish to begin with a religious expression may instead write בס"ד, which stands for bisyata dishmaya, “with help from Heaven” (see Aruch Hashulchan YD 276:28).

-In conclusion, there are different practices regarding writing B”H on the top of a paper.
-Many Chassidim are particular to do so, some choose to write BS”D instead while others avoid writing anything.
+In conclusion, there are differing customs regarding writing ב"ה at the top of a page.
+Many Chassidim are particular to do so, others prefer to write בס"ד instead, while some avoid writing anything at all.

 No comments: